hvkwak/my-cuda/exercise6/README.md

 and load `simpleHyperqDepth.nsys-rep` in `nsys-ui`

 ### ✅ Execution Results
 CUDA, in fact, doesn't launch all kernels at once, but the delay between kernel launches on the host side causes the streams to fill the GPU sequentially.
 The host code launches kernels, even if fast, that are not instantaneous and don't overlap.
-(See exported profile below) The first stream turns out to be dominant at the start, then at the point of `kernel_4` in the first stream all 32 streams run concurrently.
-Host code launches with multiple host threads using OpenMP could be following tasks to see if all 32 streams run concurrently from the beginning.<br>
+(See exported profile below) The first stream turns out to be dominant at the start, then at the point of `kernel_4` in the first stream the application reaches full concurrent execution.
+Host code launches with multiple host threads using `OpenMP` could be following tasks to see if all 32 streams run concurrently from the beginning of the application.<br>
   </div>
     <div style="display: inline-block; vertical-align: top;">
     <img src="images/Exercise6-8_nsys.png" alt="Profile Execution for Exercise 6-8" width="500"><br>
     <strong>Exported Profile for Execution for Exercise 6-8.
-Note that the first 3 kernels of the first stream `stream13` is followed by concurrent kernel executions of other streams. </strong><br>
+Note that the first 3 kernels of the first stream `stream13` is followed by a full concurrent execution.</strong><br>
   </div>

 <!-------------------------------